Ricci-Positive Metrics on Connected Sums of Projective Spaces: Introduction

-Generalizing Perelman's approach is achieved as follows.
-Consider in general a projective space $\mathbf{P}^n$ either over $\mathbf{C}$, $\mathbf{H}$, or $\mathbf{O}$ (where $n\le 2$ for $\mathbf{O}$, see \cite[Corollary 4L.10]{Ha}), and let $d$ denote the real dimension of the underlying algebra.
-The normal neighborhood of the embedding $\mathbf{P}^n\hookrightarrow\mathbf{P}^{n+1}$ can be identified with the generalized Hopf fibration $S^{n(d+1)-1}\rightarrow \mathbf{P}^n$.
-If $n(d+1)>8$, then this sphere will not admit a global framing, but its tangent space will still admit a global decomposition given by the distribution of fiber tangent spaces.
-This decomposition is sufficient to define a metric like the doubly warped product belonging to a class which we will call \emph{doubly warped Riemannian submersion metrics}.
-We study these metrics in general in Section \ref{doublesub}, and relate their Ricci curvature to the original Riemannian submersion.
-We only state this result in the case of totally geodesic fibers, which greatly simplifies the formulas.
-In Section \ref{core} we apply this theory to the Hopf fibrations to produce metrics on $\mathbf{P}^n\setminus D^{nd}$, ultimately proving Theorem \ref{A}.
+Perelman's construction of core metric for $\CP^2$ consider $\CP^2~\setminus~D^4$ as the normal disk bundle of an embedded $\CP^1 \hookrightarrow \CP^2$.
+The normal sphere bundle of this embedding is the Hopf fibration, hence its total space is diffeomorphic to $S^3$.
+One can therefore think of $\CP^2\setminus D^4$ as a quotient of $I\times S^3$.
+Using the left invariant framing given by the Lie group structure on $S^3$, one can define a warped product metric on $I\times S^3$ which under certain conditions placed on the warping functions will descend to a metric on $\CP^2\setminus D^4$.
+This is the class of metrics that Perelman considered in \cite[Section 2]{Per1}, and in \cite{Per2} he used the Lie bracket to compute the curvature of such metrics.
+He then showed that this metric will satisfy Theorem \ref{A} for a careful choice of warping functions.
+Clearly this construction and method of computation will fail in higher dimensions.

-Doubly warped Riemannian submersion metrics have been studied in generality previously in \cite{Wr3} to show an explicit lower bounds on the dimension of stabilization required to construct Ricci positive metrics on fiber bundles where both fiber and base support metrics with nonnegative Ricci curvature.
-They have also been used in \cite[Example 3]{Che2} to construct metrics of nonnegative curvature on connected sums of two projective spaces.
-A good exposition for such metrics in the context of the Hopf fibrations is present in \cite[Section 1.4.6]{Pet}.
+To generalize Perelman's approach one may consider a general projective space $\mathbf{P}^n$ either over $\mathbf{C}$, $\mathbf{H}$, or $\mathbf{O}$ (where $n\le 2$ for $\mathbf{O}$, see \cite[Corollary 4L.10]{Ha}), and let $d$ denote the real dimension of the underlying algebra.
+We can again consider $\mathbf{P}^{n}\setminus D^{dn}$ as the normal disk bundle of an embedding $\mathbf{P}^{n-1}\hookrightarrow\mathbf{P}^{n}$.
+The normal sphere bundle can then be identified with the generalized Hopf fibration $S^{dn-1}\rightarrow \mathbf{P}^{n-1}$.
+One can again think of $\mathbf{P}^{n}\setminus D^{dn}$ as a quotient of $I\times S^{dn-1}$.
+While no global framing will exist, the tangent space to any fiber bundle will still admit a global decomposition into vertical and horizontal subbundles.
+This split is sufficient to define a metric analogous to the doubly warped product, belonging to a class which we call \emph{doubly warped Riemannian submersion metrics}.

-In section \ref{constructions}, we carefully explain how the main technical results of \cite{Per1} work together to prove Proposition \ref{docking}, and how this proposition allows us prove Theorem \ref{parts} and in turn Theorem \ref{B}.
-We further exploit the technical metric constructions of Sections \ref{core} and \cite{Per1} with some elementary topological constructions to produce further examples of Ricci positive metrics on connected sums.
-The following theorem summarizes which spaces we have constructed Ricci positive metrics on.
+The precise construction of doubly warped Riemannian submersion metrics and their properties occupies Section \ref{doublesub}.
+We then apply doubly warped Riemannian submersion metrics to construct metrics on $\mathbf{P}^n\setminus D^{dn}$ as outlined here and prove Theorem \ref{A} in Section \ref{core} .